askasp/live_tea/Blag.md

 5. A SendMessage Command is sent via WS, dispatched to an aggregate.
 6. MessageSent event is written to EventStore
 7. An actor subscribing go ES gets the MessageSent event and applies it to the chat state
-8. The updated chat is broadcasted to all actors subscribing to "chat:some_id".
+8. The updated chat is broadcasted
 9. The html is updated and the diff is sent over WS
 10. On the client morphdom applies this html diff and the user sees the new message. (handled by LV)